-The existing estate is relatively low rise, ranging from two to four storeys.
+The existing estate is relatively low rise, with buildings typically ranging from two to four storeys.
 The surrounding context is however becoming more varied with significant new scale being delivered south around the docks, mediated into the estate by the newest Aberfeldy regeneration along the A12 which varies in scale but rises to around ten storeys at points along the A12.
 The context to the north east is also evolving with redevelopment of sites along the River Lea which also take a significant step up in scale.

-The proposed options deliver an uplift in scale from the existing estate.
-Courtyard blocks are of a range in scale between three storeys to deliver town houses to let light into the centre of blocks, with typically up to five and six storeys on the north/south blocks.
+The envisaged options deliver an uplift in scale from the existing estate.
+Courtyard blocks are of a range in scale between three storeys to deliver town houses to let daylight light into the centre of blocks, with typically up to five and six storeys on the north/south blocks.

 Opportunities for taller buildings at a number of limited points across the estate have also been identified.
-These taller points have been identified as between ten and twelve storeys in key locations including at the junction of the A12 and Abbott Road, and to mark the northern end of Aberfeldy High Street at the junction with Abbott Road.
+The Council's Tall Buildings SPD has informed the building heights with taller elements in key locations including at the junction of the A12 and Abbott Road, and to mark the northern end of Aberfeldy High Street at the junction with Abbott Road.
 There is also an opportunity for an increase in scale along the edge of the A12.